martji/emberCore/rmemcached_server/README.md

 More details about the config are in the wiki.

 ## Run
-Run the *MServerMain* class and input the server id.
+Run the *EmberServerMain* class and input the server id.

 ## 3-party components(core)
 - gson 2.3.1